kennytilton/mxtodomvc/documentation/InDepth.md

 * mxWeb does its thing and the warning disappears or turns red.

 ### Summary
-In this write-up we have detailed all the things that must happen when users make simple changes.
+In this write-up we have detailed all the things that must happen when users make simple changes, or when a Web page needs remote data and emits an XHR.
 Without dataflow, the programmer must arrange all that.
 But if one reviews the mxTodoMVC implementation, that complexity is nowhere to be found.

 Where did it go?